IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Evaluation

-We are working closely with the LLVM community to fix the bugs. \numFixedBugs{} have been fixed, \backPortFix{} of which are back ported to LLVM 15 as security patches.
-It's surprising that, despite heavy fuzzing, \textbf{all} fixed bugs are introduced before LLVM 15, which is released more than a year before paper submission.
+We are working closely with the LLVM community to fix the bugs discovered by \irfuzzer. \numFixedBugs{} bugs were fixed, \backPortFix{} of which were back ported to LLVM 15 as security patches. \sub{ Despite heavy testing, \textbf{all} fixed bugs are introduced before LLVM 15. }

+The developers confirmed that all the bugs that we reported and they fixed had been introduced prior to LLVM 15.
+Despite heaving testing, they remained in LLVM 15 until \irfuzzer discovered them.

 This demonstrates that specialized fuzzing for compiler backend is necessary, and it provides actionable insight to developers.